FrederickGeek8/freddy.us/_posts/2023-10-18-fun-complexity-analysis.md

 category: CS
 description:
-  Back in 2020 a question was posed to me about deriving a bound for the time complexity of querying an O(1) oracle to determine the size of an unknown set of bounded non-negative integers.
+  Back in 2020 a question was posed to me about deriving a bound for the computational complexity of querying an O(1) oracle to determine the size of an unknown set of bounded non-negative integers.
 I thought I'd share the problem and my solution with the internet.
 usemathjax: true
 ---